Fees/Insurance

 Out-of-network benefits: Some insurance plans allow for seeing providers that are not in network and provide reimbursement if you submit an itemized receipt from the provider.
 Please check with your insurance carrier whether this is an option for you.
 Clients are responsible for submitting receipts to insurers for reimbursement.

-HSA Debit Cards and Flexible Spending Accounts: If you have an HSA/FSA to use for various medical needs (co-pays, prescriptions, etc.), you may be able to use this to pay for counseling sessions.
+HSA Debit Cards and Flexible Spending Accounts: If you have an HSA/FSA to use for various medical needs (co-pays, prescriptions, etc.), you may be able to use this to pay for sessions.
 Please check with your insurance carrier.

 Deductible: If you have a high deductible insurance plan, itemized receipts are provided for sessions to submit to your insurance carrier.
 Also worth noting, if you have not yet reached your deductible, you will be paying the full fee to any provider until you reach your deductible.
 Clients are responsible for submitting receipts to their insurance carrier.